 (4) Additional CLE Requirements.

 If more than 1 year has elapsed between the date of the entry of the order transferring the member to inactive status and the date that the petition is filed, the member must complete 12 hours of approved CLE for each year that the member was inactive up to a maximum of 7 years.
 The CLE hours must be completed within 2 years prior to filing the petition.
-For each 12-hour increment, 6 hours may be taken online and 2 hours must be earned by attending courses in the areas of professional responsibility and/or professionalism.
+For each 12-hour increment, 2 hours must be earned by attending courses in the areas of professional responsibility and/or professionalism.
 If during the period of inactivity the member complied with mandatory CLE requirements of another state where the member is licensed, those CLE credit hours may be applied to the requirements under this provision without regard to whether they were taken during the 2 years prior to filing the petition.

 (5) Bar Exam Requirement If Inactive 7 or More Years.